alaasaad3313/424-web-example/README.md

-# 424-web-example
+#424-web-example
-Learning example repository for ISOM 424 students.
+learning example repository for ISOM 424 students.

-## Introduction
 This project enables us to learn source code control using Git.

 ##purpose